Machine Vision Technology Forum 2019 - Presentations

 In this 20 minutes lecture, we'll introduce you to a few crucial concepts required for implementing a flexible and scalable machine vision platform for everything from bin-picking to manufacturing, inspection and assembly, and even logistics and e-commerce.

-Most of today's industrial and collaborative robots are "visually impaired", giving forward-leaning customers a headstart when using STEMMER IMAGING's latest 3D color cameras in their automation processes.
+Most of today's industrial and collaborative robots are "visually impaired".
+Using one of STEMMER IMAGING's latest products a unique 3D colour camera, forward-leaning customers gain a headstart in their automation processes.

-Attendees will learn how eye-safe, white structured light hardware can reduce implementation speed, solve more tasks over a flexible working distance, while accurately recognizing more objects.
+Attendees will learn how eye-safe, white structured light hardware can reduce implementation time, solve more tasks over a flexible working distance, while accurately recognizing more objects.

 This presentation will briefly explain what machine learning is, how it works and what the most common buzzwords mean.
 After this talk we hope to clear most of the confusion about this interesting topic and if you want to learn more afterwards, please join the advanced talk “Neural Networks – Functionality and Alternatives”.

-Thanks to their object oriented design and consistent integration into their respective runtime environment, the APIs for C++, the .Net languages and Python released in Common Vision Blox 2019 simplify the creation of complex image processing applications through high level language features and proven design patterns on the PC as well as on embedded platforms such as ROS or similar.
-In addition, the different Python environments and LINQPad facilitate rapid development – the quick and playful exploration of different solution approaches.
+Thanks to their object oriented design and consistent integration into their respective runtime environment, the CVB++, CVB.Net and CVBpy API’s released in Common Vision Blox 2019 simplify the creation of complex image processing applications through high level language features and proven design patterns on the PC as well as on embedded platforms such as ROS or similar.
+In addition, the various Python environments and LINQPad facilitate rapid development.

 Smart Infrared Cameras: A new technological approach for Industry 4.0

-Although thermal imaging with infrared cameras has a great potential especially in industrial applications, it has only made its way into automation and quality assurance to a very limited extend.
-While with the introduction of uncooled detectors the essential base technology for the design of thermal industrial cameras is available now for more than 20 years, many obstacles still remain.
+Although thermal imaging with infrared cameras has a great potential especially in industrial applications, it has only made its way into automation and quality assurance to a very limited extent.
+While with the introduction of uncooled detectors more than 20 years ago gave the essential base technology for the design of thermal industrial cameras, many obstacles remain.

 One important reason for the low spread in industry is the lack of standard software for thermal imaging.
-Integrators have to use SDK’s provided by the camera manufacturers to develop their own software solutions which means a high hurdle.
-Furthermore, the camera models available today are not consistently designed for industrial applications.
-Manufacturers have a lack of application experience and they still don‘t see industry as a relevant target market.
+Integrators have to use SDK’s provided by the camera manufacturers to develop their own software solutions which means a significant barrier.
+Furthermore, the camera models available today are not designed for use in industrial applications.
+Many manufacturers have a lack of industrial application experience and don‘t see industry as a relevant sizeable target market.
+With the rise of smart cameras , we are also seeing the decline of PC-based imaging systems for many applications.
+Reasons include : the complexity of such systems, solution costs, stability, data safety, easy factory interfacing and maintenance effort.

-The lecture presents a new device-related approach with smart thermal cameras to address the obstacles for practical applications and to make the potential of temperature imaging in industrial environments accessible.
+The lecture presents a new device-related approach featuring smart thermal cameras to address the obstacles for practical applications and to make the potential of temperature imaging in industrial environments accessible.

 Prism-based Multispectral Imaging for Machine Vision Applications

 From an industrial perspective, multispectral imaging appears to have a higher application potential.
 The reason being complexity of data handling is much lower due to reduced number of spectral bands, higher camera line/frame rates and lower system costs.
-Multispectral and Hyperspectral imaging are not a competition to each other, but they are complimenting technologies if used in the right applications.
-Eventually, the information on number and spectral nature of bands identified with hyperspectral cameras can be used to design multispectral cameras which can be used in real high-speed industrial environments.
+Multispectral and Hyperspectral imaging are not competitors to each other, rather they are complementary technologies if used in the right applications.
+Eventually, the information on number and spectral nature of bands identified with hyperspectral cameras can be used to design multispectral cameras, which can be used in real high-speed industrial environments.
 This is where the latest camera solutions find applications.

 Chemical Colour Imaging methods transform hyperspectral data into image streams.
-These streams can be configured to highlight chemical properties of interest and are sent to image processing systems via protocols like GigE Vision.
-Applications: Recycling, food safety, Quality Assurance (e.g. Pharma, Food and Packaging), colour measurement etc.
+Configuring these streams to highlight chemical properties of interest and sending them to image processing systems via protocols like GigE Vision.
+Applications include: Recycling, food safety, Quality Assurance (e.g. Pharma, Food and Packaging), colour measurement etc.

-The abstraction of Hyperspectral cameras to purpose specific vision cameras is enabled by software apps.
+The abstraction of Hyperspectral cameras to create purpose specific vision cameras is enabled by software apps.
 Preconfigured chemical and / or physical material properties enable inspection tasks far beyond today's limits.
-Predefined chemometric processing achieves selectivity on the scale of scientific methods.
+Predefined application chemometric processing gives the ability to scale the delivery of a solution beyond that of general scientific methods.

 Hyperspectral Imaging is one of the current trends in machine vision along with Industry 4.0, Embedded Vision and Deep Learning.
 The combination of spectroscopy and image processing opens up new fields of applications in machine vision.
 Chemical information that can be visualised using Chemical Colour Imaging (CCI) enables the acquisition of data that would not be possible with conventional image processing.
 Along with the hardware required for hyperspectral tasks, the talk will present applications and possibilities offered by this technology.